 Why Keep the 50% Capital Gains Tax Discount?

-The CGT discount is not lost revenue, don’t listen to some politicians
+The CGT discount is not lost revenue, don’t listen to duplicitous politicians

-There’s been a lot of talk lately about reducing Australia’s 50% capital gains tax (CGT) discount, with some arguing it mostly helps the wealthy.
+There’s been plentiful talk lately about reducing Australia’s 50% capital gains tax (CGT) discount, with some arguing it mostly assists the wealthy.
 However, it’s important to consider the other side: hundreds of thousands of everyday Australians benefit from this discount – not just billionaires.
-And historically, Australia didn’t tax capital gains at all until 1985.
+Historically, Australia didn’t tax capital gains at all until 1985.
 So before jumping to cut the CGT discount, let’s look at why it exists and who it helps.

 Broad Benefits, Not Just for the “1%”

 It’s true that in pure dollar terms high-income investors pocket a large share of CGT discounts.
 For example, a multi-millionaire property developer with huge gains will save more tax dollars than a teacher who sells a modest investment flat.
-Reports often highlight statistics like “the top 1% of taxpayers get a majority of CGT discount”, but that’s only part of the story.
-The participation in the CGT discount is much broader: in a recent year, roughly 830,000 Australians used the 50% CGT discount when lodging their tax returns.
+Reports often highlight statistics such as “the top 1% of taxpayers get a majority of the CGT discount”, but that is only part of the story.
+The participation in the CGT discount is much broader: recently, roughly 830,000 Australians used the 50% CGT discount when lodging their tax returns.
 That’s about 5–6% of all individual taxpayers.
 In other words, nearly one in every 15–20 taxpayers had some investment profit eligible for the discount – a figure far beyond just the ultra-rich.
 These people include mum-and-dad property investors, retirees selling shares to fund retirement, and small business owners who qualify for discount on selling their business.
-They may not be getting massive windfalls, but the CGT discount still provides a valuable tax relief to them.
+They may not be obtaining massive windfalls, but the CGT discount still provides a valuable tax relief for them.

 Remember: No CGT Before 1985

-A bit of historical perspective: Australia had no capital gains tax at all until late 1985.
+A little blast from the past: Australia had no capital gains tax at all until late 1985.
 For decades, if you sold assets, any profit was entirely tax-free.
-The system changed in 1985 because the government saw that very wealthy people were converting income into capital (to avoid tax) and it wanted to tax those gains for fairness.
-But here’s the thing – when capital gains were untaxed, it wasn’t viewed as “lost revenue”, it was just the way the law worked.
-In 1999, the 50% CGT discount was introduced to simplify things (replacing a complicated inflation adjustment formula) and to ensure people weren’t taxed on the inflationary component of a gain.
+The system changed in 1985 because the government saw that very wealthy people were converting income into capital (to avoid tax), and they decided to tax those gains for fairness.
+But here’s the thing – when capital gains were untaxed, it wasn’t viewed as “lost revenue”, it was simply the way the law functioned.
+In 1999, the 50% CGT discount was introduced to simplify matters (replacing a complicated inflation adjustment formula) and to ensure people weren’t taxed on the inflationary component of a gain.
 So you might say the current rule strikes a balance: it taxes half of your gain at full rates and ignores the other half (roughly accounting for inflation and encouraging long-term investment).

-Critics sometimes talk about the discount as if the government is “spending” money or “losing” revenue by letting you keep that untaxed half.
-You’ll hear figures like “the CGT discount costs the budget $20 billion a year.”
-But calling it a “cost” or “taxpayer subsidy” can be misleading.
-It’s not like the government ever had that $20 billion and handed it out – they simply chose not to tax 50% of certain profits.
-It’s a bit like saying the government is losing revenue because it doesn’t tax birthday presents or lottery winnings.
+Critics occasionally discuss this particular discount as if the government is “spending” money or “losing” revenue by allowing you to retain that untaxed half.
+You’ll hear figures such as: “the CGT discount costs the budget $20 billion a year.”
+But referring to it as a “cost” or “taxpayer subsidy” can be misleading.
+It’s not as though the government ever had $20 billion and carelessly decided upon dispatching it – they simply chose not to tax 50% of certain profits.
+It’s similar to saying the government is losing revenue because it doesn’t tax birthday presents or lottery winnings.
 Not taxing something isn’t the same as spending money.
-We don’t consider the absence of a tax on your family home (which is exempt from CGT) as a “cost to the budget” – it’s a policy choice.
-Similarly, the 50% discount is a policy choice about what portion of your capital gain is subject to tax.
-Framing it as government “waste” or a gift to investors isn’t quite fair; it’s been part of the tax system’s design for over two decades.
+We don’t consider the absence of a tax on your family home (which is exempt from CGT) as a “cost to the budget” – it’s a policy decision.
+Similarly, the 50% discount is a policy choice relative to what portion of your capital gain is subject to tax.
+Framing it as government “waste” or a gift to investors isn’t quite fair, nor entirely truthful; it’s been part of the tax system’s design for over two decades.

 The Case for Stability and Fairness

 From an investor’s viewpoint, the CGT discount has been a predictable rule that encourages investment in assets like property, shares, and small businesses.
 People plan their finances knowing that if they invest for the long term, they won’t be taxed on the full gain when they eventually sell.
-This isn’t about dodging tax – it’s about acknowledging that long-term investments carry risks and that inflation inflates gains on paper.
-The discount rewards patient capital and helps Australians build wealth over time, whether that’s a nest egg of shares or an investment property to help fund retirement.
+This isn’t about evading tax – it’s about acknowledging that long-term investments carry risks and that inflation inflates gains on paper.
+The discount rewards patient capital and helps Australians in building long-term wealth over time, whether that’s a nest of shares or an investment property to help fund retirement.

-If the discount were drastically reduced, it’s not just a handful of billionaire developers who would feel the pinch.
-Ordinary Australians could end up paying more CGT when they sell an asset – which might make them think twice about investing in the first place.
-For example, a young family that invested in an apartment as a long-term rental, or put money into shares for a decade, would face a higher tax bill on any profit.
+If the discount were drastically reduced, it would not only be a handful of billionaire developers who would feel the pinch.
+Ordinary Australians could end up paying extra CGT when they sell an asset – which might make them think twice about investing in the first place.
+For example, a young family that invested in an apartment as a long-term rental, or channelled money into shares for a decade, would face a higher tax bill on any profit.
 Some argue this could dampen the incentive to invest and save, or that it’s an abrupt change of the rules that people have built into their financial plans.
-While the very rich would certainly pay more tax under a reduced discount, so would the middle-income nurse who sold an investment flat she owned for 15 years, or the retired couple selling some shares to finance their move into a smaller home.
+While the very rich would certainly pay more tax under a reduced discount, so would the middle-income nurse who sold an investment flat she owned for 15 years, or the retired couple selling shares to finance their move into a smaller home.

 Not Every “Tax Break” Is a Loophole